 Because of the many different requirements, viable adhesive solutions require the best possible adaptation to the respective use case.
 Thus, the selection and modification as well as formulation of the adhesive, the pretreatment of the parts to be joined and the process control during production are derived from the requirement profile for the adhesive composite and any existing production-related boundary conditions.

 In addition to the development and modification of adhesives according to the respective application and customer requirements (also conforming to standards), the characterization and suitability testing of adhesives is carried out by using the in-house equipment.

-In addition to composite and load tests using universal testing machines or climatic testing technology, this also includes methods of material characterization such as thermal analysis or determination of Shore hardness, an uncomplicated procedure which is also used to characterize casting compounds and composite materials.
+Besides composite and load tests using universal testing machines or climatic testing technology, this also includes methods of material characterization such as thermal analysis or determination of Shore hardness, an uncomplicated procedure which is also used to characterize casting compounds and composite materials.

 In Shore hardness testing, the resistance to penetration by a body is determined using a test stamp.
-The shape of the body as well as the spring force and measuring time are defined according to the sample to be analysed or the method to be used.
+The shape of the body as well as the spring force and measuring time are defined corresponding to the sample to be analyzed or the method to be used.
 The hardness value is obtained by pressing the test stamp onto the sample.
 Various operating modes allow to set series of measurements, measuring ranges and tolerance limits.

-Choice of methods:
+Choice of Methods:

 - Shore A ⇒ e.g. soft rubber, elastomers, natural rubber

 - Shore D ⇒ e.g. plastics, rigid thermoplastics, hard rubber